aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-14-x-x/public-api-changes-in-aspose-words-14-2-0/_index.md

 Starting from 14.2.0 version, Aspose.Words supports rendering of InnerShadow DrawingML effect.
 Effect can be rendered in two modes:

-1. Simplified: In this case blurred edges are simulated using several layers with different transparency.
+1. Simplified: In this case blurred edges are simulated using numerous layers with different transparency.
 1. Fine: In this case, blur effect is applied to shadow which gives better result but takes much more time to render.

 ## DigitalSignatureUtil.LoadSignatures Method Added to the Public API